zaki-vempower/lib-meet-hour/doc/tokens.md

 ==================

 This plugin implements Prosody authentication provider that verifies client connection based on JWT token described in [RFC7519].
-It allows to use any external form of authentication with lib-jitsi-meet.
+It allows to use any external form of authentication with lib-meet-hour.
 Once your user authenticates you need to generate the JWT token as described in the RFC and pass it to your client app.
 Once it connects with valid token is considered authenticated by jitsi-meet system.

 During configuration you will need to provide the *application ID* that identifies the client and a *secret* shared by both server and JWT token generator.
 Like described in the RFC, secret is used to compute HMAC hash value which allows to authenticate generated token.
 There are many existing libraries which can be used to implement token generator.
 More info can be found here: [http://jwt.io/#libraries-io]